ttlock/iOS_TTLock_Demo_Deprecated/README.md

 Manually

 1.Drag the TTLock.framework and DFUDependence.framework into your project.
 2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the two frameworks above.
+3.Find Targets->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.

-3.Add the CoreBluetooth framework to your project (Targets->Build Phases -> Link Binary With Libraries).
+4.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .